Wintergreen Studios: Other built features

 A Camping Meadow sits just west of the lodge.
-The area offers a camping site for overnight guests and an outdoor location for large and small events.
-It features several wooden tent pads, a fire pit, and an outhouse.
-An outdoor kitchen is located on the edge of the meadow, near the cordwood Root Cellar.
+The area has a camping site for overnight guests and an outdoor location able to contain large events.
+It features several wooden tent pads, a fire pit, an outhouse, and an outdoor kitchen located on the edge of the meadow, near the cordwood Root Cellar.

-Wintergreen's Labyrinth is a mowed winding path marked by stones, with a tree in the centre.
+Wintergreen's Labyrinth is a mowed winding path marked by stones, with a tree in the center.
 It is located west of the lodge across from the Meadow Hut.
 The Labyrinth was built by guests at Wintergreen under the guidance of Labyrinth facilitator Drew Strickland.
 Each season, Wintergreen hosts Labyrinth Walks where guests are guided through a walking meditation experience.

 In the spring of 2019, Wintergreen built a bee yard called the '9th Meadow Apiary' with support from Alex Pederson of the Limestone Beekeepers’ Guild.
-An electric fence surrounds the apiary to keep black bears and other large animals from harming the hives.
+An electric fence surrounds the apiary to keep black bears and other large animals from harming the beehives.

 Hiking trails

 According to Wintergreen's trail map, there are 13 marked trails spread throughout the 204-acre property.
-Notable features along the trails include a beaver dam, an abandoned mica mine, wooden bridges, and a large wooden musical instrument hanging in the trees that visitors are invited to play.
+Notable features along the trails include a beaver dam, an abandoned mica mine (a silicate), wooden bridges, and a large wooden musical instrument hanging in the trees.